evanrichter/cipher-project-1/REPORT.md

 the guessed length of the key.

 ## Explanation of Approach

-Our approach works in three basic steps: guessing the key length, cracking the cipher based on the guessed key length, and spellchecking the guesses to more closely match known plaintexts.
-In our first step, the key length is guessed from ciphertext by dividing the ciphertext into equal length chunks and calculating the hamming distance between chunks.
+Our approach follows three basic steps: guessing the key length, forming an estimated decryption of the cypher based on the key length, and spellchecking that estimate to ensure its contents match the words in the given dictionary.

+In our first step, the key
+length is guessed by dividing the ciphertext into equal length chunks and calculating the hamming distance between chunks.
 The hamming distance is calculated by counting the differences between the bits in each chunk.
-Using the hamming distance, we are able to generate a guess at the effective key length (length of the key after a scheduler is ran on it) by calculating the hamming distance between the first keysize worth of bytes.
-Whichever chunk length minimizes this score is likely the key length as a randomly selected byte, on average, will have a higher score than an english letter byte as english letters exsist between the values 97 to 122 while a random byte exsists on the whole range of possible byte values, 0-256.
-If a selected chunk size matches the key length, then the bytes it operates on will correspond to english letter values and therefore will yeild a low score.
-This is the value we then use to guide the subsequent steps.
+Using this hamming distance, we are able to generate an effective key length (length of the key after a scheduler is ran on it) by chunking the characters of the cypher text into various test sizes (possible key lengths).
+We then  calculate the hamming distance between each chunk.
+Whichever chunk length (that is, possible key length) minimizes this score is likely the key length.
+This is because a randomly selected byte, on average, will have a higher score than an english letter byte as english letters exsist between the values 97 to 122 while a random byte exsists on the whole range of possible byte values, 0-256.
+If a test chunk size matches thev real key length, then the bytes it operates on will correspond to english letter values and therefore will yeild a low score.

+Once the lowest scoring value is found, we presume it to be the correct key size and use it to guide subsequent steps.

 Once a guess for the keylength is generated, we are able to attempt to crack the ciphertext by first dividing the ciphertext into  `keylength` slices by taking